 6) Biomechanical Devices

 Devices developed to improve gait and reduce the weight load on the knee can help alleviate knee pain.
-AposHealth, for example, is a biomechanical aid that has been shown to reduce knee pain and improve gait for patients with knee osteoarthritis.
+AposHealth, for example, is a biomechanical aid that has been shown to temporarily reduce knee pain42 and improve gait42 for patients with knee osteoarthritis.